 The Plain View Exception

 Simply put, the plain view doctrine allows a law enforcement officer to seize contraband if it is clearly visible, without a search warrant or probable cause to conduct a search.
 However, the officer must have probable cause to believe that the item is, in fact, illegal in some way.
-There are three key criteria for a valid plain view seizure:
+There are two key criteria for a valid plain view seizure:

 - The police officer must be lawfully in the viewing area.
 For instance, standing outside of your vehicle looking through the window.